PLSysSec/cse227-fall18/docs/index.md

 submitted to a workshop/conference.
 Part of the project entails a write-up and short presentation at the end of the quarter.

-SWe will have best paper awards at the end of the quarter.
+We will have best paper awards at the end of the quarter!

 ### Meeting time and locating

 - **Location:** WLH 2207
 - **Time:** Mondays and Wednesdays 6:30-7:50PM

+### Acknowledgements

+The course structure and many of the ideas are influenced (or directly from) Hovav Shacham, Stefan Savage, and Kirill Levchenko.